tiberiuzuld/angular-gridster2/README.md

   // Arguments: gridsterItem, gridsterItemComponent
   itemResizeCallback: undefined,  // callback to call for each item when width/height changes.
   // Arguments: gridsterItem, gridsterItemComponent
-  itemInitCallback: undefined,  // callback to call for each item when is initialized.
+  itemInitCallback: undefined,  // callback to call for each item when is initialized and has size > 0.
   // Arguments: gridsterItem, gridsterItemComponent
   itemRemovedCallback: undefined,  // callback to call for each item when is removed.
     // Arguments: gridsterItem, gridsterItemComponent